Latin America: The land of sleeping giants

 The IPLyC — the regulatory authority for the province of Buenos Aires — began 2021 by launching its licensing regime with a series of partnerships between domestic companies and foreign operators such as William Hill, Bet365, and 888 Holdings.

-Once the new betting regulations come into effect, Brazil will have the continent’s largest land-based and online sports betting market.
-With a population of over 200 million (an estimated 63% of whom have access to mobile technology) and a nationwide passion for sports — particularly football — Brazil is a dream come true for sportsbook operators who want to expand into South America.
+With a population of over 200 million (an estimated 63% of whom have access to mobile technology) and a nationwide passion for sports — particularly football — Brazil is a dream market for sportsbook operators who want to expand into South America — and that dream finally came true in 2024.

 Chile